Multi-Objective Reinforcement Learning-based Approach for Pressurized Water Reactor Optimization: Results and analysis

 \subsubsection{Unconstrained Benchmark problems}

-The details of the geometry, the decision space $\Gamma$, and the feasible space $\mathbb{O} \subset \Gamma$ are given in \cite{seurin2022pwr,seurin2023assessment}.
+The details of the geometry, the decision space $\Gamma$, and the feasible space $\mathbb{O} \subset \Gamma$ are given in \cite{seurin2022pwr,seurin2024assessment}.
 As mentioned in Section \ref{sec:pwrmultiobjectiveproblems}, we decided to minimize the peaking $F_{\Delta h}$, maximize the $L_C$, and minimize the average enrichment in the core.
 The first test will utilize the first two objectives, while the second test will consider all three.
 It will be intriguing to observe how the envelope coverage changes as we are adding a third type of trade-off surface.
-There, we ran the RL agents (similar hyper-parameters for RL as in \cite{seurin2022pwr,seurin2023assessment}) from scratch up to 50,000 and 100,000 objective function evaluations for the Two- and Three-obj cases, respectively, while using 32 cores (i.e. 32 agents) on an Intel Xeon Gold 5220R clocked at 2.20 GHz.
+There, we ran the RL agents (similar hyper-parameters for RL as in \cite{seurin2022pwr,seurin2024assessment}) from scratch up to 50,000 and 100,000 objective function evaluations for the Two- and Three-obj cases, respectively, while using 32 cores (i.e. 32 agents) on an Intel Xeon Gold 5220R clocked at 2.20 GHz.
 For cosine similarity as \code{uniformity} for PEARL-e, the option \code{normalized\_obj} is set to \code{False}.
 Similarly, we ran the NSGA-III on 32 cores, which results in 32 individuals in a population.
 For the GA portion of the NSGA-III algorithms, we used the Evolutionary (\code{$\mu$},\code{$\lambda$}) Strategy (ES) \cite{beyer2002evolution}.
 We use \code{$\lambda$\_} equal to 32, \code{$\mu$} equal to \code{$\lambda$\_},\code{mutpb} to 0.3, and \code{cxpb} to 0.65.
-NSGA-II and NSGA-III will be available in a further release of NEORL \cite{radaideh2023NEORL} for reproducibility.
-Since PEARL will propose more solutions from the different buffers, we will provide the pareto front of all the solutions ever found from NSGA-III rather than the last population (i.e., 32 of them) for fairness.
-The individual results for the Two- and Three-obj cases are given in Figure \ref{fig:bothuncsontrained} on the top and bottom, respectively (grouped in four figures each).
+For SA and TS we use \code{nChain} equal to \code{ncores}.
+Specifically for SA we have \code{chain\_size} equal to 50,\code{lmbda} to 15, \code{alpha} to 2,\code{threshold} to 0.00, \code{chi} to 0.1, and \code{Tmin} to 0.005.
+Lastly for TS we have \code{penalization\_weight} equal to 6.0, \code{tabu\_tenure} to 162, \code{chain\_size} to 10, and \code{intensification} to 0.2.
+Since PEARL will propose more solutions from the different buffers, we will provide the Pareto front of all the solutions ever found from SO.
+Typically, we looked at all the solutions rather than the last population for NSGA or the last element of each chain for SA and TS (i.e., 32 of them for SO) for fairness.
+The individual results for the Two- and Three-obj cases are given in Figure \ref{fig:bothuncsontrained} (grouped in six figures each).